General , Wills

 How Much Did Leona Helmsley Leave to Her Dog?

-Leona Helmsley — nicknamed the “Queen of Mean” — left one of the most unusual Wills in American history.
-After serving 19 months in prison for tax evasion and inheriting an estimated $5 billion from her husband Harry (whose assets included the Helmsley hotels and the Empire State Building), she died in 2007 with an estate worth approximately $8 billion.
+Leona Helmsley – nicknamed the “Queen of Mean” – left one of the most unusual Wills in American history.
+The Helmsley family fortune passed to her after she spent 19 months in prison for tax evasion before she received an estimated $5 billion inheritance from her husband Harry who owned Helmsley hotels and the Empire State Building and she died in 2007 leaving an estate valued at about $8 billion.

 Who Got What?

 Most of her estate went to the Leona M. and Harry B. Helmsley Charitable Trust.
-She left instructions that the trust benefit dogs, but because those instructions were separate from the trust documents, a court ruled the trust was not bound by her wishes.
+The court determined that the trust does not need to follow her dog-related instructions because she established those directions independently from the official trust documents.

 Her treatment of family was characteristically harsh: